-I had written this blog on 21 with the expectation of posting it when they opened.
-Well, as of now they never will, at least in its current incarnation.
+I had written this blog on 21 with the expectation of posting it when they re-opened.
+As of now they never will, at least in its current incarnation.
 I am still posting this, the way I originally wrote it.
 I am glad that I was able to take my adult daughter to this legendary restaurant just three months before we all shut down due to the pandemic.
-I never got to visit 21’s famed Wine Cellar and was hoping to do so once they re-opened.
+I never got to visit 21’s famed Wine Cellar, and was hoping to do so once they re-opened.
 Well, life goes on…

 My original blog, with the expectation of the 21 Club reopening: